athos/Postmortem/README.md

 ;    {:args (7), :err #error {:cause "Something bad has happened!!" ...}}]"
 ```

+Moreover, transducer integration makes instrumentation way more powerful.
+Specify the `{:xform <xform>}` option to attach a transducer `<xform>` when
+instrumenting a fuction.
+The example below shows how you can utilize a transducer
+to narrow down the execution log to the last few items until an error occurs:

 ```clojure
 (require '[postmortem.core :as pm]
          '[postmortem.instrument :as pi]